oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4a - Verifiable Credentials with JSON payload based on the SD-JWT format

-This example illustrates how to use the artifacts defined in this specification to secure Verifiable Credentials with JSON payload based on the SD-JWT format as defined in [@I-D.terbu-sd-jwt-vc].
+This example illustrates how to use the artifacts defined in this specification to express Verifiable Credentials with JSON payload based on the SD-JWT format as defined in [@I-D.terbu-sd-jwt-vc].

 The example uses a media type `vc+sd-jwt`.